 In October 2010, Mr. Chernow’s long-awaited biography of George Washington, Washington: A Life, appeared to outstanding reviews.
 It was the main selection of the Book-of-the-Month Club as well as of the History and Military Book Clubs.
 Writing in The New York Review of Books, Gordon Wood praised it as “the best, most comprehensive, and most balanced single-volume biography of Washington ever written.”
 Excerpted by the Smithsonian magazine, the book spent five weeks on The New York Times bestseller list.
 The Wall Street Journal named it one of the year’s ten best and it was nominated for the Los Angeles Times Book Prize in History.
 In March 2011, the New-York Historical Society gave the book its coveted American History Book Prize for the best volume about American history published in 2010, endowing Mr. Chernow with the honorary title of American Historian Laureate.
 In May of that year, Washington: A Life was honored with the Pulitzer Prize in Biography, the highest honor reserved for a writer in the field.

 Starting in 2008, Mr. Chernow began working with Lin-Manuel Miranda as the historical consultant on the sensational Broadway musical “Hamilton,” inspired by his biography of Alexander Hamilton and considered the biggest Broadway hit of the past fifty years.
 In May 2015, as a member of the show’s creative team, he received the Lucille Lortel Award for Outstanding Musical—the first time he had ever received a theater award.
 The show was nominated for a record-breaking 16 Tony Awards, winning 11 of them.
-In November 2015, Mr. Chernow and Mr. Miranda jointly received the History Makers Award of the New-York Historical Society for their work together on the acclaimed show.
-That same month, Mr. Chernow’s biography of Alexander Hamilton returned to The New York Times bestseller list, where it stayed for more than a year, selling more than a million copies.
-His work has been translated into fifteen languages.
+In November 2015, Mr. Chernow and Mr. Miranda jointly received the History Makers Award of the New-York Historical Society for their work together on the acclaimed show and were also honored at the National Archives in Washington.
+That same month, Mr. Chernow’s biography of Alexander Hamilton returned to The New York Times bestseller list.
+It has sold more than two million copies, making it one of the best-selling biographies of all time.
+Mr. Chernow’s work has been translated into fifteen languages.

 Mr. Chernow resides in Brooklyn, New York.